Secondary school: Levels of education

-Terminology: descriptions of cohorts
+Terminology

 Within the English-speaking world, there are three widely used systems to describe the age of the child.
-The first is the 'equivalent ages'; then countries that base their education systems on the 'English model' use one of two methods to identify the year group, while countries that base their systems on the 'American K–12 model' refer to their year groups as 'grades'.
+The first is the "equivalent ages"; then countries that base their education systems on the "English model" use one of two methods to identify the year group, while countries that base their systems on the "American K–12 model" refer to their year groups as "grades".
 The Irish model is structured similarly to the English model, but differs significantly in terms of labels.
 This terminology extends into the research literature.
 Below is a comparison of some countries:

 Legal framework

-Schools exist within a strict legal framework, where they may be answerable to the church, the state through local authorities and their stakeholders.
-In England (but necessarily in other parts of the United Kingdom) there are six general types of state funded schools running in parallel to the private sector.
+Schools exist within a strict legal framework where they may be answerable to their government through local authorities and their stakeholders.
+In England there are six general types of state-funded schools running in parallel to the private sector.
 The state takes an interest in safeguarding issues in all schools.
-All state-funded schools in England are legally required to have a website where they must publish details of their governance, finance, curriculum intent and staff and pupil protection policies to comply with ' The School Information (England) (Amendment) Regulations 2012 and 2016 '.
+All state-funded schools in England are legally required to have a website where they must publish details of their governance, finance, curriculum intent and staff and pupil protection policies to comply with The School Information (England) (Amendment) Regulations 2012 and 2016.
 Ofsted monitors these.

 Theoretical framework

 School building design does not happen in isolation.
-The building (or school campus) needs to accommodate:
+The building or school campus needs to accommodate: